-system.
+The SADC-RTGS system was implemented on 22 July 2013.
+It is designed based on the South African domestic RTGS system: the South African Multiple Option Settlement (SAMOS) system.
 The SADC-RTGS is a cross-border settlement system that is operated by the SARB, as appointed by the SADC member central banks participating in the SADC-RTGS.

-Participants in the SADC-RTGS include central banks and financial institutions, that is, banks and non-banks in the SADC region that are authorised by their respective central bank to participate in their domestic settlement system in that country.
+Participants in the SADC-RTGS include central banks and financial institutions, meaning banks in the SADC region that are authorised by their respective central bank to participate in their domestic settlement system in that country and in SADC-RTGS, and non-banks that are authorised by the central bank in the country of their origin to provide cross-border payment services and to be a participant in the SADC-RTGS.

 The FMI derives its mandate to provide services in terms of stakeholders' agreements, as executed by the SARB and the participating SADC central banks.
-The types of risks that arise or are borne by the FMI include operational risk, settlement risk, legal risk, liquidity risk and reputational risk.
-Risk management is conducted in line with the SARB Risk Management Policy.
+The types of risks that arise in, or are borne by, the FMI include operational risk, settlement risk, legal risk, liquidity risk and reputational risk.
+Risk management is conducted in line with the South African Reserve Bank Group (SARB Group) Risk Management Policy.